joseagonzalez01-lgtm/portfolio/README.md

-# 👷 Antonio's Engineering Portfolio
+# 🧑🏽‍💻 Antonio's Engineering Portfolio

 Welcome!
 I'm a Product Support Engineer with 14+ years of experience in telecom infrastructure, electrical systems, and cross-functional leadership.
 This portfolio highlights my ability to bridge technical rigor with clear communication, bilingual outreach, and strategic documentation — designed to empower both engineering teams and diverse communities.

+I’m especially passionate about projects that blend engineering, education, and community impact.

 ## 🔧 Featured Projects